Vaccination policy of the United States

-Vaccination policy in the United States is the subset of U.S. health policy that deals with immunization against infectious disease.
+Vaccination policy of the United States is the subset of U.S. federal health policy that deals with immunization against infectious disease.
 It is decided at various levels of the government, including the individual states.
 This policy has been developed over the approximately two centuries since the invention of vaccination with the purpose of eradicating disease from the U.S. population, or creating a herd immunity.
 Policies intended to encourage vaccination impact numerous areas of law, including regulation of vaccine safety, funding of vaccination programs, vaccine mandates, adverse event reporting requirements, and compensation for injuries asserted to be associated with vaccination.

 Regulation of vaccine safety

-The United States Food and Drug Administration has the authority to enforce the safety of vaccines.
+The Food and Drug Administration (FDA) has the authority to enforce the safety of vaccines.
 The FDA requires that all new vaccines first be tested in laboratory settings and on animals, and must then carry out a series of increasingly stringent tests in human subjects.
 Once vaccines are introduced to the market, the FDA regularly inspects their production facilities, tests their quality, and receives reports of adverse reactions.

-In the 2012 case of Coalition for Mercury-Free Drugs v.
-Sebelius, the United States Court of Appeals for the District of Columbia Circuit held that opponents of thimerosal-preserved vaccines lacked standing to challenge determinations by the Food and Drug Administration that the vaccines and their components were safe and effective.
-In the opinion, judge Brett M. Kavanaugh (joined by Judith W. Rogers and Stephen F. Williams) therefore rejected the challenge on standing grounds.
+In the 2012 court case Coalition for Mercury-Free Drugs v.
+Sebelius, the U.S. Court of Appeals for the District of Columbia Circuit held that opponents of thimerosal-preserved vaccines lacked standing to challenge determinations by the Food and Drug Administration that the vaccines and their components were safe and effective.
+In the opinion, Judge Brett M. Kavanaugh (joined by Judith W. Rogers and Stephen F. Williams) therefore rejected the challenge on standing grounds.
 The court further found it irrelevant that thimerosal was included in some versions of mandated vaccines, because it was possible for those seeking to avoid the ingredient to receive thimerosal-free vaccines.